-The holiday period can even provide some marked advantages for the focused and pro-active job seeker and we need to forget those holiday season myths.
+The holiday period can provide some marked advantages for the focused and pro-active job seeker.
+You just need to forget those holiday season job search myths.

 Many job seekers put their job search on hold or slow it down during the holiday season.
 However, career coaches and recruiters claim they can be just as busy in the run up to the holidays and into January.
-A recruitment myth is that hiring stops during the holiday season, but for many recruitment and hiring managers it’s business as usual.
-Job seekers who stay active for holiday season job search, find that they actually may have a greater chance as their fellow job seekers (competitors) reduce their efforts.
+One recruitment myth is that hiring stops during the holiday season, but for many HR and hiring managers, it’s business as usual.
+Job seekers who stay active during holiday season for job search, find that they may have a greater chance of securing a job, as their fellow job seekers (competitors) buy into this myth and reduce their efforts.

 #1 EVERYONE IS OFF

-Nope not always!
-Many companies may find they have budget to use up before the year-end and redouble their efforts to hire people in the last months of the financial year to avoid losing their financial allocation or getting their budgets cut next year.
+Many companies may find they have budget to use up before the year-end and redouble their efforts to hire people in the last months of the financial year to avoid losing their financial allocation, or getting their budgets cut next year.
 Some organisations want hiring decisions made so people can start promptly in the New Year.